bkil/gemiweb0/doc/js-choices.md

 * Verdict: recommended
 * Implementation complexity: low if granularity provided by event loop conditioning is sufficient, intermediate if termination at reductions or via a separate process model would be warranted, very high if resumption without POSIX job control signals also required

-### javascript: URI

-* Verdict: recommended
-* Reason: the simplest alternative for client side interaction
-* Incidence rate: very high
-* Use case: client side interactions, form processing, validation, bookmarklets
-* Implementation complexity: trivial
-* Workaround: implement event handlers such as onclick and onsubmit or navigate to a URI pointing to (or submit a form targeting) an HTML containing JavaScript that dispatches upon loading, encode the link identifier and serialize the whole application state to the URI query or anchor
-* Standard: NS2

 ### Pure anonymous function expression

 * Verdict: Recommended